JohnKamaujk/pantry_tracker/README.md

 ## How It Works

 The application uses Firebase Firestore as its database to store pantry items.
 Each item is stored as a document in the "pantry" collection.
-The frontend is built with React and Material-UI for the user interface.
+The frontend is built with Nextjs and Material-UI for the user interface.

 ### Core Functionality